 What’s the difference between human-centered design and design thinking?

-Design thinking, as IDEO's CEO Tim Brown explains, is a human-centered approach to innovation.
+Design thinking, as IDEO's Tim Brown explains, is a human-centered approach to innovation.
 It draws from the designer’s toolkit to integrate the needs of people, the possibilities of technology, and the requirements for business success.
 Successful innovations rely on some element of human-centered design research while balancing other elements.
 Design thinking helps achieve that balance.
-It lets people find the sweet spot of feasibility, viability and desirability while considering the real needs and desires of people.
+It lets people find the sweet spot of feasibility, viability, and desirability while considering the real needs and desires of people.